 Top 20 Criminally Underrated Films Of 2014

-2014 was a great year for Films.
+Top 20 Criminally Underrated Films Of 2014 – 2014 was a great year for Films.
 While films like Birdman, Whiplash, The Babadook were genre-transcending; some films like Coherence, Interstellar, Predestination left us scratching our heads and a few others like The Theory of everything, The Imitation game made us familiar with historical events.
 But as we look back and go through the various films that were so religiously watched the past year, we see a lot of powerful films not getting their deserved recognition.
-So in honour of the various films that went off the radar here is our small list of 20 Criminally Underrated films that are a must-see.
+So in honour of the various films that went off the radar here is our small list of 20 Criminally Underrated films of 2014 that are a must-see.

 20. Of Horses and Men | Director: Benedikt Erlingsson.

 ‘Of horses and men’ is a strikingly original, absurd and unconventional tragic dramedy that is painted on the scenic beauty of Iceland through different episodic interaction between horses and their riders or owners.
 It’s fairly unpredictable and engaging.
 Intentionally missing subtitles for impenetrable language is a little annoying but that is the sole purpose of the director who makes you understand that relationship between men and horses is more expressive without spoken words.
 Director Erlingsson wants us to look at human behaviour at its most primal, through the eyes of these horses.

 19. Something Must Break | Director: Ester Martin Bergsmark.